 According to state statute, contributions for all employers are actuarially determined each year.
-For the year ended June 30, 2017, the employer contribution rate was 22.75% of member's earnings for Plan A. For the year ended June 30, 2017, the employer contribution rate was 11.00% of member's earnings for Plan B.
+For the year ended June 30, 2018, the employer contribution rate was 24.75% of member's earnings for Plan A and 13.25% of member's earnings for Plan B.